Regulatory Filings & Compliance to Avoid Legal Problems

 Administrative regulations affect nearly every type of commercial activity in the country to some degree.
 Businesses are responsible for knowing and complying with the regulations that affect them and their industries.
 Administrative agencies charged with enforcing regulations may do so by investigating complaints and bringing enforcement actions, but many agencies also require businesses to demonstrate regulatory compliance through regular or occasional filings.
 Failure to meet filing requirements is often a regulatory infraction itself.

-People with managerial authority in a business entity, such as corporate directors and officers, are responsible for ensuring that their companies’ activities comply with all applicable local, state, and federal regulations.
-The field of regulatory compliance has arisen to assist managers with this responsibility.
+People with managerial authority in a business entity, such as corporate directors and officers, are responsible for ensuring that their entity’s activities comply with applicable local, state, and federal regulations.

 “Regulatory compliance” generally refers to an organization’s adherence to any and all applicable regulations, guidelines, specifications, and other legal requirements.
 At the federal level, statutes enacted by Congress establish broad goals, rules, or guidelines.
 A statute may create a new agency to carry out its goals or enforce its provisions, or it may charge an existing agency with new responsibilities.
 The agency is then responsible for creating regulations and rules that enable it to fulfill the tasks set forth by Congress.
 The President may also direct executive agencies to pursue certain goals within the authority granted to them by Congress.